-The GM picks the suit of the Check based on the approach or risks of an action, and both have an effect on the outcome.
+The GM picks the suit of the Check based on the approach or risks of an action.

 Suit Approach Risks ♣ Club (C♣) Grit.
-Forceful, daring, determined.
-You are betting it all. ♦ Diamond (D♦) Sharp.
-Precise, logical, knowledgeable.
-You are being too careful. ♥ Heart (H♥) Wits.
-Intuitive, improvised, clever.
-You overlook the obvious. ♦ Spade (S♠) Quick.
-Fast, agile, instinctive.
-You are being reckless.
+Daring, power, determination.
+Burnout.
+Exhaustion, harm, defeat. ♦ Diamond (D♦) Sharp.
+Precise, attentive, smart.
+Fault.
+Flaws, neglect, ignorance. ♥ Heart (H♥) Cool.
+Intuition, cunning, control.
+Doubt.
+Distorted, misled, panicked. ♠ Spade (S♠) Quick.
+Speed, agility, instinct.
+Reckless.
+Falter, trapped, exposed.

-Add one (+1) to the base value of all cards (except Jokers) that match the suit of the Check, including difficulty cards, so in a Club Check all Club Pip cards would be worth one (1).
+Add one (+1) to the base value of all cards (except Jokers) that match the suit of the Check, including difficulty cards, so in a Clubs Check all Club Pip cards would be worth one (1).